 Regulations to implement MSFs are increasingly complex, making analyses to estimate impacts challenging in a number of ways.
-Different types of mixed bag regulations are part of the MSFs proposed by Canada, Washington, and Oregon for recreational fisheries.
-As MSFs expand, a variety of types of mixed bag regulations are being proposed.
+As MSFs expand, different types of mixed bag regulations are part of the MSFs proposed by Canada, Washington, and Oregon for recreational fisheries.
 The regulations include a range of rules that specify when and how anglers may retain various combinations of adult and juvenile marked and unmarked fish in their daily bag limits.
 The SFEC is not aware of reliable methods for estimating impacts on marked and unmarked fish under mixed bag regulations and the agencies proposing these mixed bag regulations should assist in developing the analytical tools to measure the impacts of these fisheries.